How Long After a Semaglutide Injection Do Side Effects Start?

 Stay hydrated and avoid heavy or fatty foods during the initial treatment period.

-If side effects are severe, persistent, or worsening beyond the first few weeks, it is important to consult a healthcare professional.
-Accessing telehealth services like Doctronic.ai can provide quick, affordable consultations with doctors who understand semaglutide and can offer personalized advice.
+If side effects are severe, persistent, or worsening beyond the first few weeks, it is important to get medical guidance promptly.
+Our AI doctor platform at Doctronic.ai offers quick, affordable consultations with licensed doctors who understand semaglutide and can provide personalized advice.

 Doctronic’s AI-powered platform offers 24/7 video visits with licensed doctors across all 50 states, making it easier to get help without waiting for an in-person appointment.